adaozturkk/csharp-players-guide-solutions/README.md

-# C# Player’s Guide – Challenge Solutions
+# C# Playerâ€™s Guide â€“ Challenge Solutions

-My solutions to the challenges in the book "C# Player's Guide" by RB Whitaker.
+My solutions to the challenges from the book "C# Player's Guide" by RB Whitaker.